Feuerlabs/exosense_specs/doc/exodm.md

             "final": ""}}
 ```

 A notification sent back from the Exosense Server to the backend server to report the progress of an install/upgrade/uninstall operation.
-One notification will be sent back for each device that is to process the operaiton.
-The device ID that the notification is about.
-This device is listed, either directly or as a device group member, in the targets list of the install-package command that this is a notification of.
+One notification will be sent back for each device that is to process the operation.
+The device ID specifies the device that the notification refers to.
+This device ID is listed, either directly or as a device group member, in the targets list of the install-package command that this is a notification of.